automl/amltk/CONTRIBUTING.md

 but why and how.

-We may ask you to break up your changes into smaller atomic units that are easier to verify and review but we will describe this process to you if required.
+We may ask you to break up your changes into smaller atomic units that are easier to verify and review, but we will describe this process to you if required.

 #### Reviews
-One your PR is submitted, we will likely have comments and changes that are required.
+Once your PR is submitted, we will likely have comments and changes that are required.
 Please be patient as we may not be able to respond immediately.
 If there are only minor comments, we will simply annotate your code where these changes are required and upon fixing them, we will